kevinma0/kevinma0.github.io/_project/00-canary-onboard.md

 ---
 layout: project
 permalink: /canary
-title: "Canary Onboarding"
+title: "Canary Onboard"
 subtitle: ""
-description: "Earlier this year Apple gave us an ultimatum: get rid of sign-ups within our app or have it removed from the App store. <br><br>Working with product and analytics, I led UX testing, prototyping, and design to push out a new onboarding experience on the web."
+description: "Early 2019, Apple gave Canary an ultimatum: get rid of sign ups in the app, or have the it removed from the App store. <br><br>We pushed out a new onboarding experience on the web very quickly."
 type: "case-study"
 year: "2019"
 img: "onboarding.jpg"